A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{umans} are social creatures that evolved to think and communicate with emotional information.
+\IEEEPARstart{H}{umans} are social creatures that evolved to think and communicate using emotional information.
 Cognition and emotion are thus intrinsically linked.
 Indeed, emotion has been shown to impact attention \cite{Ohman2001, Bar-Haim2007, Brosch2011}, memory \cite{Dolcos2004, Phelps2004, Sharot2004, Phelps2008}, perception \cite{Phelps2006, Brosch2010}, and decision-making \cite{Spence1995, Bechara1997, Bechara2005}.
 Automated analysis of human emotion has correspondingly garnered significant interest across academia and industry in recent years.

-A wealth of research within the field of affective computing has focussed on the analysis of face, voice and text \cite{Pantic2000, Hanjalic2005, ElKaliouby2005, Yang2008, Zeng2009, Schuller2010, Polzehl2011, Schuller2011}.
-Comparatively few studies, however, investigate the prediction of emotion from physiological signals.
-This is perhaps unsurprising - humans too rely on audiovisual data for emotion recognition.
-Artificial systems, however, need not be similarly constrained.
+A wealth of research within the field of affective computing has focussed on the analysis of face, voice and text data \cite{Pantic2000, Hanjalic2005, ElKaliouby2005, Yang2008, Zeng2009, Schuller2010, Polzehl2011, Schuller2011}.
+However, comparatively few studies investigate the prediction of emotion from physiological signals.
+The link between emotion and physiology has neurobiological foundations in the limbic and autonomic nervous systems.
+The limbic system, which includes structures such as the amygdala and hippocampus, is important for the processing of emotional information \cite{Phillips2003, Dalgleish2004, Redondo2014}.
+Physiological responses to emotional stimuli are then coordinated by another limbic structure, the hypothalamus, which regulates heartbeat through antagonistic activity in the sympathetic and parasympathetic branches of the autonomic nervous system (ANS) \cite{Ekman1983, Kreibig2010}.

 For ease of reference, we refer to audio-, visual-, and physiology-based methods of emotion detection as ED\textsubscript{A}, ED\textsubscript{V}, and ED\textsubscript{P} respectively.

-ED\textsubscript{P} has tremendous potential to compliment existing tools of affective computation.
+ED\textsubscript{P} has tremendous potential to compliment alternative methods of affective computation.
 ED\textsubscript{A} and ED\textsubscript{V} rely heavily on expression, which varies across individuals and cultures \cite{Ekman1987, Scherer2001} and leaves room for deception.
 By comparison, physiological processes are far less volitional.
 ED\textsubscript{P} further presents an opportunity for non-invasive continuous monitoring.
-Physiological signals may be passively analysed throughout the day, whereas audiovisiual data is rarely so persistent.
-ED\textsubscript{P} therefore has the option to fill critical gaps in domains that may not permit continuous collection of quality audiovisual data (e.g. healthcare, transport, and hospitality).
+Physiological signals may be passively analysed throughout the day, whereas audiovisual data is rarely available or feasible to collect continuously.
+ED\textsubscript{P} therefore has the potential to fill critical gaps in domains such as healthcare (where physiological data is already abundant), transport, and hospitality.